 These are great achievements and proud accolades for Teddy who once weighed in at 105 kilograms as a teen and had to tailor all his uniforms to fit a 40-inch waist.
 He successfully lost 40kg by dieting and exercising over 1-and-a-half years.

 Teddy is signed to Catwalk, one of Taiwan’s top talent agencies that has local power couple Fann Wong and Christopher Lee and Taiwanese model-actress Lin Chi-ling and Tiffany Ann Hsu in its stable of artistes.
 He also had the chance to rub shoulders with A-list celebrities such as Zhou Xun and Fan Bing Bing.
 He also dreams of collaborating with local veterans Wong and Lee in the near future.

-1) Share with us the school activities you took part in while studying Mechanical and Aerospace engineering at NTU.
+1) Share with us the school activities you participated in while studying Mechanical and Aerospace engineering at NTU.
 How did you get acquainted with modelling while studying?